Welcome to a park like no other, where the animals who live here govern themselves in a zoocracy. This is their newspaper.

 Noreen, TMD Advice Columnist and University of West Terrier professor of Human Studies, offers her expertise to other Animals in this eye-opening book.
 An essential read for all Animals, whether they live inside or outside The Park.

-If you’d like to know more about the creation of The Mammalian Daily, have a look at the writer’s blog that I’ve just started, T-220 and Counting.
+If you’d like to know more about the creation of The Mammalian Daily, have a look at the writer’s blog that I’ve just started, The Mammalian Daily.

 In the fall of 2016, the government of Canada asked creators and others to share their stories about Canadian digital content, its importance and impact.
 You can read my submission here.